integrativemodeling/npc_fg_2018/README.md

 SampleOutput/ - sample of the main output from running the script

-RepresentativeEnsemble/ - ensemble of output models (extracted from simulation outputs stored on Andrej's Salilab park4 file system, in folder /salilab/park4/barak/Runs/NPC_FullModel2016/FullNPC_Oct10_Cluster0model_Rg70_per_600aa_InflateObstacles_InflatedKaps, see .../Ensemble/make_ensemble.sh there)
+RepresentativeEnsemble/ - ensemble of output models (extracted from simulation outputs stored on Andrej's Salilab park4 file system, in folder /salilab/park4/barak/Runs/NPC_FullModel2016/FullNPC_Oct10_Cluster0model_Rg70_per_600aa_InflateObstacles_InflatedKaps, see .../Ensemble/make_ensemble.sh there).
+The accompanying `.dcd` file contains a larger number of structures from the same ensemble in CHARMM/NAMD DCD format, designed to work together with the NPC mmCIF structure deposited at PDB-Dev.
+It is generated using `util/to_dcd.py`.

 Denisites/ - densities of various nups and all nups, from same folder as RepresentativeEnsemble/